 Chapter 7: Liquidation bankruptcy

 In Chapter 7 cases, the court appoints a trustee who collects and sells the debtor’s non-exempt assets to pay creditors according to priorities established in the Bankruptcy Code.
-Despite this liquidation process, most individuals retain their possessions, according to the American Bankruptcy Institute, approximately 96% of Chapter 7 filers keep all their belongings due to exemption laws.
+Many individual Chapter 7 debtors are able to keep their property through available exemptions.
+Whether particular property is protected depends on the exemptions available and the debtor’s individual circumstances.
 These exemptions typically protect essential items such as clothing, home furnishings, retirement accounts, and portions of vehicle or home equity.

 The entire Chapter 7 process usually takes four to six months to complete.
 Following discharge, debtors are released from personal liability for most debts, though certain obligations like child support, recent tax debts, and student loans typically remain.
 A Chapter 7 bankruptcy remains on credit reports for 10 years from the filing date.